 There are three main night markets in Kanchanaburi offering a vibrant local experience: Kanchanaburi Night Market, JJ Night Market, and River Kwai Bridge Market.

 The ultimate favourite among tourists is the River Kwai Bridge Market.
-Not only does it offer a great mix of delicous western and local street food, it also provides a stunning river’s edge location for unique picnic.
+Not only does it offer a great mix of delicious western and local street food, it also provides a stunning river’s edge location for unique picnic.

 We visited all three and enjoyed them all for different reasons, the JJ Night Market had a really good range of products for sale and the Kanchanaburi night market in the centre of town near the shops had some really fantastic local food but the River Kwai market was the one we had the most fun at.